Compute

 Procedure

-1. Obtain the sample project from the src directory in the directory where the sample code is decompressed by referring to Obtaining Sample Projects from Huawei Mirrors.
+1. Obtain the sample project from the src directory in the directory where the sample code is decompressed by referring to Obtaining the MRS Application Development Sample Project.
 You can select a sample based on the actual service scenario.
 For details about the samples, see HBase Sample Project.

 2. If you need to debug the sample code on the local Windows PC, place the configuration files required by each sample project as required in Table 1.